hmlongco/Resolver/Documentation/Arguments.md

 }
 ```

-## Passing and Hanlding Multiple Arguments
+## Passing and Handling Multiple Arguments

 Handling multiple arguments is equally easy, and should be obvious given the subscript syntax you've already seen:
 ```swift